cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 # App Design

-In this chapter you will learn how the interchain exchange module is designed.
-The module has **order books**, **buy** and **sell orders.** First, an order book for a pair of token has to be created.
-After an order book exists, you can create buy and sell orders for this pair of token.
+This section describes how the interchain exchange module is designed.
+The module has order books, buy orders, and sell orders.
+First, an order book for a pair of tokens must be created.
+After an order book exists, you can create buy and sell orders for this pair of tokens.

 The module will make use of the Inter-Blockchain Communication Standard [IBC](https://ibcprotocol.org/).
 With the use of IBC, the module can create order books for tokens to have multiple blockchains interact and exchange their tokens.